Skip to content

 Check your knowledge.
 Can you:

-• provide an example of a temperate savannah, and explain why it is not a forest?
+• Provide an example of a temperate savanna, and explain why it is not a forest?

 Go back to the Patterns Page